PIK-LPJmL/lpjmlstats/README.md

 * Use each issue to document the status of your work and ask questions/start discussions if something is unclear or problems arise
 * If necessary new issues can be added for each Milestone

+### Reference data

+* there's a collection of possible reference data sets [here](https://gitlab.pik-potsdam.de/lpjml/LPJmL_internal/-/wikis/Future-benchmarking)
+* reference data should be downloaded, processed, stored and used in a strucutured manner, such as with the MADRAT universe

 ### Contact
 For any questions add @jannesbr to the corresponding question or write a mail at [jannesbr@pik-potsdam.de](mailto:jannesbr@pik-potsdam.de)